 We believe that requesting our direct suppliers to complete the Template and cross-checking to the RMAP database of conflict free smelters represents the best reasonable means to attempt to determine the mines or locations of origin of 3TG in our supply chain.
-We have reached this conclusion in part as a result of the recommendations resulting from the OECD Final Downstream Report on one-year pilot implementation of the Supplement on Tin, Tantalum and Tungsten.
+We have reached this conclusion based upon the recommendations in the OECD Final Downstream Report on one-year pilot implementation of the Supplement on Tin, Tantalum and Tungsten.

 As outlined in the OECD Guidance, we support an industry initiative that audits smelters' and refiners' due diligence activities.
 That industry initiative is the RBA and GeSI's Responsible Minerals Initiative.
-The data on which we relied for certain statements in this declaration were obtained through our membership in the RMI, RBA Unique Code: [EMRS].
+The data on which we relied for certain statements in this report were obtained through our membership in the RMI, RBA Unique Code: EMRS.